pfuri/basic-elixir/README.md

 Elixir provides several features to help you work with your JavaScript files, such as compiling ECMAScript 2015, module bundling, minification, and simply concatenating plain JavaScript files.

 When writing ES2015 with modules, you have your choice between [Webpack](http://webpack.github.io) and [Rollup](http://rollupjs.org/).
 If these tools are foreign to you, don't worry, Elixir will handle all of the hard work behind the scenes.
-By default, the CakePHP `gulpfile` uses `webpack` to compile Javascript, but you are free to use any module bundler you like.
+By default, the `gulpfile` uses `webpack` to compile Javascript, but you are free to use any module bundler you like.

 <a name="webpack"></a>
 ### Webpack

 The `webpack` method may be used to compile and bundle [ECMAScript 2015](https://babeljs.io/docs/learn-es2015/) into plain JavaScript.
-This function accepts a file path relative to the `resources/assets/js` directory and generates a single bundled file in the `webroot/js` directory:
+This function accepts a file path relative to the `resources/assets/js` directory and generates a single bundled file in the `js` directory:

 ```javascript
 elixir(function(mix) {